jwilliams25400/Code--PWGenerator/README.md

 ## Description
-### If makign a new complexed password becoming tiresome?
+### If making a new complexed password becoming tiresome?
 Look no further the my simple password generator. designed to take the guess work out of establishing a new password, please answer the 5 simple questions and the generator will give you a password that fits any criteria.
 --------------------

 ## Technology